mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 A linked creature can sever this magical link at any time, which ends the spell.

-### _Space Warp_

-_Level 4 Conjuration/Rhythmancy (Bard)_

-**Casting Time:** 10 minutes or Ritual\
-**Range:** 10 feet\
-**Components:** V, S, M (a Musical Instrument worth 1+ GP; an object that was present when the target creature lost consciousness at the spell's destination which the spell consumes)\
-**Duration:** Instantaneous

-You play a prolonged melody, targeting a willing creature you can see within range and concentrating on a location where the target creature previously was Unconscious, including due to normal or magical sleep.
-Space then shifts around the target creature, causing them to teleport to a safe location on the outskirts or outside the entrance to your destination.

-_**Using a Higher-Level Spell Slot.**_ When you cast this spell at level 5 or higher, you can teleport an additional willing creature you can see within range to the destination per each additional spell level.
-When multiple creatures are targeted by this spell, you can choose a destination where any of the target creatures were Unconscious, and the casting time increases by 10 minutes for each additional creature you target beyond the first.

 ### _Soulful Croak_

 _Level 4 Necromancy/Rhythmancy (Bard)_